 This happened every night, but back in those days I was using a 5mm or 6mm needle tip and I had no idea that I could have this sensation eliminated.

 until one day i hosted and attended an injection technique talk.
 The professional giving the talk gave me some sample 4mm needle tips to try and o my god what a difference.

-The 4mm needle tip literally sliped comfortable through my 2mm of skin and then landed in my fat layer, nowhere near the muscle – no sting and burn.
-That night was a lightbulb moment for me and no longer did i have to phych myself up for my lantus at night.
+The 4mm needle tip literally slipped comfortable through my 2mm of skin and then landed in my fat layer, nowhere near the muscle – no sting and burn.
+That night was a lightbulb moment for me and no longer did I have to psych myself up for my Lantus at night.